Faridah Nakazibwe: Career

 Following the completion of her journalism degree, she was hired by the now defunct WBS Television as a reporter.
 Two years later, she transferred to NTV Uganda, where she was hired as the weekend news anchor of the evening Luganda telecast.

-Family
+Personal life

 Nakazibwe was married to Omar Ssali, a Ugandan employed in one of the Middle Eastern countries.
-They parted ways sometime in 2020.
+They separated in 2020.

 She is the mother of two daughters, whose father is Engineer Dan Nankunda whom she met at the defunct WBS Television.